jameslock86/WorkIt/README.md

-o	  as a user make it possible to fill out a profile or make a decision upon how you feel for the day. o 	as a user make it possible to input weight, height, age, body-type, sex, or workout strategy that they like to build. o	  as a user make it possible to store the data/update the data for yourself.
+o	  as a user make it possible to fill out a profile or make a decision upon how you feel for the day. o 	as a user make it possible to input weight, height, age, body-type, sex, or workout strategy that they like to build. o  	as a user make sure that you ask if there are any injuries.

+o	  as a user make it possible to store the data/update the data for yourself.